Strong approximation for a family of norm varieties: Introduction

 \begin{thm} Let $X$ be the smooth locus of the following affine variety

-where $L/k$ is a cyclic extension of number fields and $\{p_1(t), \cdots, p_n(t)\}$ is a set of distinct irreducible polynomials over $k$ and $e_i$ is a positive integer for $1\leq i\leq n$.
+where $L_i/k$'s are finite extensions of number fields and $p_j(t)$'s are distinct irreducible monic polynomials over $k$ and $e_j$'s are positive integers.
+Assume that one of extensions $L_i/k$ for $1\leq i\leq m$ is cyclic.
 Suppose the projection of each connected component of $X(k_\infty)$ to $t$-coordinate is unbounded for all real primes $v\in \infty_k$.
 If Schinzel's hypothesis holds, then $X$ satisfies strong approximation off $\infty_k$ with respect to $\Br_1(X)$. \end{thm}

 It should be pointed out that the case of Theorem \ref{intr-m2} is even unknown for weak approximation before.
 The second named author further applies this idea to study weak approximation in \cite{Wei1}.